minetest-mirrors/falling_item/README.md

 - Falling nodes removed when outside map only
-- Added 'falling_step(self, pos, dtime)' custom on_step for falling items 'self' contains falling object data 'self.node.name' is the node currently falling 'pos' holds position of falling item
+- Added 'falling_step(self, pos, dtime)' custom on_step for falling items 'self' contains falling object data
+   'self.node' is the node currently falling 'self.meta' is the metadata contained within the falling node 'pos' holds position of falling item
    'dtime' used for timers